johnthad/gradle-bug/README.md

 ## The Solution

-Spencer Allain identified the promblem and a solution: Instead of the `exclude` closure (from `CopySpec.exclude(Closure)`), use `exclude 'gradle-bug', 'gradle-bug.bat'`.
+Spencer Allain identified the problem and a solution: Instead of the `exclude` closure (from `CopySpec.exclude(Closure)`), use `exclude 'gradle-bug', 'gradle-bug.bat'`.
 See his reasoning in the discussion linked to above.